 In 2010, New York’s U.S. senators (Democrats Kirsten Gillibrand and Charles Schumer) both voted yes on the ACA.
 In the U.S. House, 24 Democrats voted yes, while two Republicans and two Democrats (Michael McMahon and Michael Arcuri) voted no.

 The addition of the Essential Plan in 2016 helped to smooth the transition between Medicaid and private health plans.
 People with income a little too high for Medicaid (139% to 200% of the federal poverty level) qualify for the Essential Plan instead of having to enroll in a subsidized private plan.
-Enrollment in the Essential Plan had reached more than 885,000 people by 2021, and continues to have premiums of $20/month or less.
+Enrollment in the Essential Plan had reached roughly one million people by late 2021, and premiums were eliminated in 2021.

 Read more about Medicaid expansion in New York.

 The state of New York requires health plans to be guaranteed renewable and cover essential health benefits.
 As a result of those two regulations, the state does not allow the sale of short-term health insurance plans, despite federal short-term health insurance rules being relaxed in 2018.

 Read more about short-term health insurance in New York.

 - Health Insurance Information, Counseling and Assistance (HIICAP) — Medicare counseling and information

 New York is a progressive state that embraced health care reform decades ahead of most of the rest of the country.
 The Affordable Care Act has been helpful in smoothing out some rough edges in the New York insurance market, and since implementing Obamacare, the state has continued upon these improvements.